OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### SUperuser DO: sudo(1m)

-To overcome the limitations of providing root access, the sudo command was developed.
+To overcome the limitations of providing complete root access, the sudo command was developed.
 The `sudo` command, i.e., superuser do, permits select root access on a user, command or machine level.

 user to use _all_ supperuser
 commands without having to become the superuser.
 A sudo enabled user, simply precedes a command with `sudo`.

+#### Sudo Configuration
 To enable a user the ability to use `sudo`, the superuser edits `/etc/sudoers`.
 This should ideally be done as follows: